John Paul Sharp

-I was raised by a single mother and I struggled with my identity as a gay person.
+I was raised by a single mother and I struggled with my identity as a generally queer person.
 I spent a lot of time in the gay community as a teenager and worked for social justice through writing and speaking at events.
-I was the entertainment writer for my college newspaper and got the opportunity to speak with musicians like Fleming & John.
+I was the entertainment writer for my college newspaper and got the opportunity to speak with lots of up and coming musicians.
 I almost went for an undergraduate degree in music, but then, through volunteering online, I ended up moving to the west coast to work for the first LGBT media corporation, PlanetOut, as their online community manager.
 I traveled all over the country, attended high-level business meetings, and faked my way through years of the dot-com bubble craziness.
 I had priceless experiences in San Francisco.
 I was completely unprepared for everything that happened, but I’m proud of how I survived it all.
 When the rat-race got to be too much for me to handle, I moved back to Kansas and got therapy to sort life out.

 I decided in 2003 to dedicate my life to music.
 Why?
-It was the one consistent thing I could always count on in my life and music helped me to process my emotional reactions to my environment.
+It was the one consistent thing I could always count on in my life.
+Music has always helped me to process my environment.
 I didn’t know who I was without music.
 So I moved to Denver and started writing and recording music.
 After a few years, I found myself hitting a wall creatively.

 I didn’t have a whole lot of confidence in my singing.
 I decided to get an undergraduate degree in Contemporary Vocal Performance at the University of Colorado Denver.
 In the four years I attended school, I wrote and produced numerous albums, wrote and produced a musical, scored music for films, and produced a ton of events to raise money for nonprofits.
 I lost my sister the summer before my junior year, on the day before my birthday.
 It was a tragic event that changed me forever and she is one of the reasons I have tried to do so many things in my life.
 Sometimes I feel like I’m living for two and that has it’s good and bad.
 My undergraduate education was truly an amazing time in my life and I am so grateful for all the things I got to do.
 I only wish I had spent more time working with more people.
 It’s been a lot of fun watching people I met grow into amazing artists in some form or another.
 Some folks are currently touring, some are writing novels, and some are on TV.

-When the great recession hit, my partner and I struggled to make ends meet in Colorado and so we had to try something new.
+When the great recession hit, my then-partner and I struggled to make ends meet in Colorado and so we had to try something new.
 We moved to Seattle in 2011.
 Here, I sidetracked myself into theater as a way to get to know people and figure out what to do next.
 I acted in a ton of shows, most of them brand new works for stage.
-I wrote a huge three-act musical about my father called Total Family Massage.
-I took over management of a nonprofit theater organization with my friend Jason Dooley.
-We’re still doing that now.
-I’m working at one of the strangest, coolest, and best-paying jobs I’ve ever had in my life at a cooperative grocery store as a deli clerk.
-Weird, I know.
-But I also ended up getting a masters degree in digital learning and I have been teaching online in the same program for three years.
-I also taught voice lessons out of my home for several years.
-Through all these activities, it became increasingly easier to distance myself from music.
-After a few years, I deeply struggled with the lack of time I was giving to playing music.
-Not spending time singing and writing songs was making me generally unhappy.
-So, I decided to do something about it and simply made more time for sitting down to a piano and singing.
+I wrote a huge three-act musical about my father and family relationships, called Total Family Massage.
+After that, I took over creative management of a nonprofit theater organization for three years before returning to a life more dedicated to my music.